How Long Does It Take to Get Car Insurance?

 Non-Standard Vehicle: Inspection Required

-High-value, modified or classic vehicles often require an inspection or photos before an insurer binds comprehensive or collision coverage.
-Full coverage on these vehicles can take 1 to 3 business days.
+High-value, modified or classic vehicles require a pre-insurance inspection or photos before an insurer will bind comprehensive or collision coverage.
+The inspection confirms the vehicle's condition and value so the insurer can set an accurate replacement cost.
+Full coverage on these vehicles takes 1 to 3 business days, longer if the insurer requires an in-person appraisal rather than photos.

 Collision Activation Wait: Up to 24 Hours